ephembra/ephembra/README.md

 ## coordinate systems

-ephembra relies on coordinate transforms from several reference frames.
+ephembra relies on coordinate transforms from several reference frames:

+- rest frame using the International Celestial Reference System.
+- ecliptic frame using IAU 2006 obliquity and precession.

 ### rest frame